CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"All that exists is the seed of what will emerge from it." - Marcus Aurelius</p>
+<p>"Choose not to be harmed—and you won’t feel harmed.
+Don’t feel harmed—and you haven’t been." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->